jordles/notes/Interview Prep - Whiteboarding.md

 If you truly don't know, don't be afraid to ask questions on how you would solve it to your interviewer, because at least you are solving your problem solving skills.

 ## Look Back and Refactor
+When you have the finished code, try to keep the code DRY and refactor it.

+Can you check the result?
+Can you derive the result differently?
+Can you understand it at a glance?
+Can you use the result or method for some other problem?
+Can you improve the performance of your solution?
+Can you think of other ways to refactor the codE?
+How have other people solved this problem?

+Might be a good idea to also ask the interview how they would go about solving the problem.